jlincolndennis/interview-questions/01-general-technical-questions.md

 What is JSON?
 > JavaScript Object Notation
 >
-> A minimal, readable data structure, mostly used to transmit data between a server and a web app.
+> A minimal, readable data structure, often used to transmit data between a server and a web app.
 JSON is language independent.

 What is REST?
 > REpresentational State Transfer